From USAPA.org + International Federation of Pickleball

 Player ratings are used to group players by ability levels so that players can compete in tournaments or leagues with other players of similar ability.
 Keep in mind that this will never be a perfect system, but it should improve a player’s chances of having a more competitive and fun match.

-IFP Rating Descriptions
+USAPA and IFP Rating Descriptions

 |The IFP Rating System has been created to help describe differences in the various skill levels.